 Our Call to Action campaign urges UK governments to take four key steps to enable mothers to breastfeed for as long as they wish and to protect all babies from commercial interests.
 The following outlines Step 2: the importance of protecting, promoting and supporting breastfeeding in all relevant policy areas.
-Add your voice to the campaign.

 Call to Action Step 2: Protect and promote breastfeeding in policyDownload